Dr. Baravarian explains how the Ghost Non-Metal Bunionectomy® is revolutionizing bunion surgery

 Typically, traditional bunion surgery requires the use of metal screws, staples, and plates.
 However, postoperatively, this equipment can cause problems.
 Therefore, when developing the ideal bunion treatment, one of my criteria was to design options that eliminate the need for metal hardware.

-I collaborated with a company to create a biocompatible, fiber-based product that naturally integrates with your bone over a two-year period, eliminating the need for metal.
+I closely collaborated with a company to create a biocompatible, fiber-based product that naturally integrates with your bone over a two-year period, eliminating the need for metal.

 Once the material is incorporated and gone, there’s nothing left behind to irritate your body.
 After two years, it is as if no surgery has been performed at all.
 Hence the name “ghost bunion.”